Understanding NFT Price Moves through Tweets Keywords Analysis: NFT price moves Prediction

 \algnewcommand\algorithmicforeach{\textbf{for each}} \algdef{S}[FOR]{ForEach}[1]{\algorithmicforeach\ #1\ \algorithmicdo}

-We perform an NLP-based method described in Algorithm. \ref{algo: word_vector} to extract the features from the tweets of a timeframe, which is represented by a vector of the importance score of relevant words.
-We first extract all nouns and verbs for each tweet using the tool Spacy \cite{Spacy_POS} with the English Part\-of\-speech (POS) tagging model.
+We perform a feature words vector extraction method described in Algorithm. \ref{algo: word_vector} to extract the features from the tweets of a timeframe, which is represented by a vector of the importance score of relevant words.
+We first extract all nouns and verbs for each tweet using the tool Spacy \cite{Spacy_POS} with the English Part-of-speech (POS) tagging model.
 After obtaining the list of nouns and verbs, we use a term frequency-inverse document frequency (TF-IDF) method to have a list of the retrieved important words and the weights of importance for the content of that timeframe.
-The TF-IDF method is used for measuring the importance of words, where the output is the product of TF and IDF, and a large output value of a word means the word is of high importance or relevance.
-TF measures how frequently a word appears in a document while IDF measures how less frequently a word appears in all the documents since the words that occur in all documents are likely to be less meaningful words such as \textit{join}, \textit{like}, which appear in almost all the timeframes.
-Here we treat the extracted nouns and verbs from the tweets in a timeframe as a document: a document that describes the events for this timeframe.
-We consider the words extracted in a timeframe can likely represent the events that happened in that timeframe.
+Here we treat the extracted nouns and verbs from the tweets in a timeframe as a document that describes the topics or events for this timeframe.
+We consider the words extracted in a timeframe can likely represent the most widely used keywords that appeared mostly in that timeframe compared to other timeframes.
 For example, in some early timeframes, \textit{mint} is of a large TF, and \textit{mint} will not occur with a high frequency in all timeframes.
 So some timeframes where the word \textit{mint} occurs with a large TF-IDF are most likely to be the time when some mint events happened.
-We add a parameter \textit{p} in line 4 and 18 in our method to be the minimum frequency for a word to be considered as being contained in a timeframe when calculating IDF.
-The minimum frequency is for preventing the words that are mentioned in all the timeframes but within only a few timeframes frequently mentioned such as \textit{mint}, from being with a small IDF score.
-With the minimum frequency, \textit{mint} is not to be considered to occur in most of the timeframes in our method so \textit{mint} will not end up with a small IDF score.
-IDF weights down the words that frequently appear in most timeframes such as \textit{love}, \textit{cool}, \textit{join}, etc. A small IDF leads to a small TF-IDF output.
+We add a parameter \textit{p} in line 4 and 10 in our method to be the minimum frequency set as $.01 \cdot |W|$ for a word to be considered as being contained in a timeframe that contains a set of words $W$.
+The minimum frequency is for preventing the words that are mentioned in all the timeframes but within only a few timeframes frequently mentioned from being with a small IDF score.
+In contrast, IDF weights down the words that frequently appear in most timeframes such as \textit{love}, \textit{cool}, \textit{join}, etc., in the output TF-IDF score.
 After performing the TF-IDF method, we will make the top $k$ TF-IDF values of words in a timeframe a vector, where the vector dimension is the union of the $k$ words of all $m$ timeframes: $\cup_{tf}^{m} [words]_{tf}$.
-The vectors will be used as input features for modeling the relation between events and NFT price moves.
-An example of the process of the event words vector extraction is demonstrated in Figure. \ref{fig:event_word_process}, where we use Cool Cat NFT as an example.
-The words extracted in those 3 timeframes, after we confirm by searching news, correspond to the events of the announcement of mint in Jun 2021, the Cool Cat meme competition in Aug 2021, and the first time cool cat floor price hits 10 ETH in Sept 2021.
+We set $k$ default to 60 in the following experiment.
+The vectors will be used as input features for modeling the relation between the keywords and NFT price moves.
+An example of the process of the feature words vector extraction is demonstrated in Figure. \ref{fig:event_word_process}, where we use Cool Cat NFT as an example.
+The words extracted in those three timeframes, after we confirm by searching news, correspond to the events of the announcement of mint in Jun 2021, the Cool Cat meme competition in Aug 2021, and the first time cool cat floor price hit 10 ETH in Sept 2021.
 However, we don't have the ground truth labels for the events of the NFT projects we collected to perform the validation through mapping the retrieved words to each individual event.
-Nevertheless, the words are features inherently describing the events that may be unique to that timeframe.
+Nevertheless, the words are features inherently describing the events or focused discussion topics that may be unique to that timeframe.
+We run Algorithm. \ref{algo: word_vector} on the tweets of all 19 authentic NFT collections.
+The average number of timeframes among all the authentic projects is 188 timeframes, and the average number of the total extracted words is 1781 words.